CloakedWayne/Monolith_Panels/README.md

 - When used as a panel frame you can get away with putting VHB only in the middle.

-- Recommended shrinkage compensation for the parts when printed in ABS is 99.3-99.5%.
+- Recommended **shrinkage compensation** for the parts when printed in **ABS is 99.3-99.5%**.
 Make sure to test this before committing to printing huge amounts of plastic, because shrinkage can be 3-4mm in total.

 - Clips are fairly sensitive to EM/PA, but can be easily scaled to fit perfectly in the other plastic parts.
 They're not sensitive to alu extrusion tolerances.